 Some are 'rapid' or 'ultra- rapid' and these are DC.
 They are expensive to use, and not all EV batteries can cope with them.
 You can find out where all charge points are and if they are in use from an App. (eg : Zap-Map).
 Charging at motorway service stations (like petrol/diesel prices) is expensive.
-You could pay up to 0.95p per kW/hr.
-(Jan '23 prices)
+You could pay up to 0.95p per kWh (Nov'23 prices), whereas a home overnight charge on a cheap tariff could be as low as 0.9p per KWh.
+Solar generated charge augmented by storage batteries even allowing for installation costs over the life of the units will be much less.

 Community charging , where you rent someone else's home charger, is catching on.
-You can also carry a spare stand-by battery in the car but it will be expensive and heavy, and not provide many miles.
+You can also carry a spare stand-by battery in the car but it will be expensive and heavy, and it will not provide many miles.

-Hotels, public car parks, local authorities and motorway services all have an increasing number of charger points but not all are the same.
+Hotels, public car parks, local authorities and motorway services all have an increasing number of charge points but not all are the same.
+However the Public Charge Point Regulations (2023) are imposing more standardisation and reliability targets.

 The batteries in EV's need DC so they have an onboard system which converts AC to DC.
 AC is what your home socket provides and its what chargers provide up to 22kW.
-Above that (Rapid DC/ Ultra fast) the charge is DC but not all EV's can cope with this fast charge.
+Above that (Rapid DC/ Ultra fast) charge is DC but not all EV's can cope with this fast charge.